Solihull School: History

 In 1960 a new chapel was built and was named The Chapel of St Mary and St Katherine to commemorate the origins of the school.

 In 1962 the school was visited by Queen Elizabeth II.

 In the early 1970s the school admitted girls into the Sixth Form for the first time.
 Only ten girls joined in the first year, but this grew quickly over the following years, until 2002 when for the first time as many girls entered the Sixth Form as did boys.

-Perhaps the major change to the life of the school since the demise of boarding took place in September 2005, when the school began a transition to becoming fully co-educational, at first admitting girls into all four years of the Junior School and at 11+ level, beginning a process which was completed in 2009, when the first third form (year 7) girls reached upper fifth (year 11).
+In September 2005 the school began a transition to becoming fully co-educational, at first admitting girls into all four years of the Junior School and at 11+ level, beginning a process which was completed in 2009, when the first third form (year 7) girls reached upper fifth (year 11).
 The 2015-2016 academic year marked the first girls to go through the whole school from J1 to upper sixth.

 In 2010 Solihull School celebrated its 450th anniversary.
 Both the school and the Old Silhillians' Association hosted a range of ceremonial, musical and sporting events to mark the historic occasion.

 A sapling taken from the tree that Anne Frank could see from her hiding place in Amsterdam was planted at Solihull School as part of Remembrance Day commemorations 2015.
-The tree was planted by 86-year-old Auschwitz survivor Mindu Hornick – at an age similar to what Anne Frank would have been.
-The tree was the idea of Holly Krober (Pole, 2005-2016), who was so moved by her Solihull School trip to Auschwitz concentration camp with 3 other pupils that she was determined to commemorate the victims of the Holocaust.
+The tree was planted by 86-year-old Auschwitz survivor Mindu Hornick; at an age comparable to that Anne Frank would have been.

 In 2020 Solihull School merged with nearby girls school St Martins School.
 Today the former St Martins Campus houses the Prep School.